The Savings and Loan Scandal and Public Accounting

 October 18, 2009

-My day job has been dealing with those “good as cash” investments for the past year, and I have spent at least an hour each day reading about the financial meltdown.
+My day job has been dealing with those “good as cash” investments for the past year, and I have spent at least an hour each day reading about the financial meltdown (2014 update – my company eventually sold those “good as cash” investments for about an 80% loss, and we lost more than $30 million).
 Wall Street and the federal government bullied the accounting standards board into changing their rules, allowing the big banks and related institutions, which are holding trillions of dollars of mortgage-backed assets of dubious value, to virtually “make it up as they go” when valuing those assets (1, 2).
 Those are smoke-and-mirrors games to hide the fact that those institutions are insolvent.
 This situation dwarfs what happened during the S&L Scandal.
 The very same institutions have been getting open-wallet aid from the federal government, in the form of near-zero interest rates on borrowing, payments under TARP, federal guarantees and other aid.
 For instance, Goldman Sachs received backdoor bailouts for many billions of dollars, and recently recorded record profits and will pay out record bonuses using that taxpayer largesse (1, 2,).
 The conflicts of interest are mind-boggling, but rarely receive any attention from the mainstream media, as usual (but sometimes the media gives the story some coverage).
 The accounting standards board, probably because it realizes that it became a laughingstock and increasingly irrelevant, is trying to put teeth back into the rules, which may be too little, too late.

 In the mainstream media (non-USA), the question is finally being asked about the value of banking to society (which has been asked outside the mainstream for awhile).
 The media has been covering the recession by focusing on Wall Street and Washington and ignoring Main Street.